 The only fats I would look into avoiding are vegetable oils like canola and corn.
-These oils don’t help the body’s inflammation at all when there are so many other, tastier options (like bacon grease, butter and coconut oil).
+These oils are inflammatory and there are much tastier options available (like bacon grease, butter and coconut oil).

 2. Not replacing electrolytes

-On keto, you must drink a lot of water since it is dispelled so quickly.
-When this happens, electrolytes are excreted through your urine and it's VERY important to replenish them.
-Use coconut water, low-sugar gatorade or my favorite – bone broth.
-Using these will also significantly help with the keto flu.
+On Keto, we tend to drink more water since it is dispelled so quickly.
+When this happens, electrolytes are excreted through the urine and it's VERY important to replenish them.
+Use broth and liberally salt your food (even your water if you like).